Yakub289/alx-system_engineering-devops/README.md

-#!/bin/bash\n
+#!/bin/bash
-I'm now a ALX Student, this is my first repository as a full-stack engineer\n
+I'm now a ALX Student, this is my first repository as a full-stack engineer